brouberol/blog/content/my-dm-toolkit.md

 {{ side_by_side_images("diy-sound-mixer", "keypad.jpg", "pico-mixer.webp")}}

-Once I had a way to overlay sound ambiances, I also wanted a way to easily add new ones to my `pico-mixer` config.
+I pretty quickly realized that I also wanted a way to easily add new ones to my `pico-mixer` config.

-I quicky discovered [tabletopaudio.com](https://tabletopaudio.com) and the plethora of freely available ambiances to choose from.
+I was introduced to [tabletopaudio.com](https://tabletopaudio.com) and the plethora of freely available ambiances to choose from.
 I found myself thinking about the atmosphere I wanted for my next game, listened to a couple of tracks, and once I found the perfect one, downloaded it and added it to my `pico-mixer` config file.
-While that worked well, I quickly built a [tool](https://gist.github.com/brouberol/afdd5e947f835fdc06ee4c91e79c8f92) to [automate](https://xkcd.com/1319/) these steps, to make it even easier for myself.
+While that worked well, I ended up building a [tool](https://gist.github.com/brouberol/afdd5e947f835fdc06ee4c91e79c8f92) [automating](https://xkcd.com/1319/) these steps, to make it even easier for myself.

 {{ picture_light_dark("dm-toolkit/tabletopaudio-dl-light.webp") }}